RomulusAugustulus/HandySharp/README.md

 ## Installation

-Just import the nuget package in your project: *link follows*
+Just import the nuget package in your project: [https://www.nuget.org/packages/HandySharp/1.0.0](https://www.nuget.org/packages/HandySharp/1.0.0)

 ## How to use it